Pgamboan/Proyecto-FIS/bitacoraFIS.md

     * Jose Chi and Abraham Cruz - Keep woeking on the web site.
     * Diego Arreola - Register and write down the changes of the project.

+### Meeting 20 - Redesign and detailing of requirements.
+Date: Saturday, November 13th, 2021.(17:00)
+* Description:
+* Activities:
+    * Pablo Gamboa and Diego alamilla - Start trazability matrix.
+    * Jose Chi and Abraham Cruz - Keep working on the web site.
+    * Diego Arreola - Register and write down the changes of the project.

-### Meeting 20 - Trazability matrix and web site progress.
+### Meeting 21 - Trazability matrix and web site progress.
 Date: Sunday, November 14th, 2021.(17:00)
 * Description:
 * Activities:
-    * Pablo Gamboa - Finish the trazability matrix.
+    * Pablo Gamboa and Diego Alamilla - Finish the trazability matrix.
     * Jose Chi - Elaboration of the privacy policy of the web site.
-    * Diego Arreola - Elaboration of tutorials to get de MAC address.
+    * Diego Arreola - Investigation on how to get the MAC address.
-    * Diego Alamilla - Make updates on the project calendar.
-    * Abraham Cruz - Maintainance and corrections to the web site.
+    * Abraham Cruz -  to the web site.

-### Meeting 21 - Privacy policy and web host.
+### Meeting 22 - Privacy policy and web host.
 Date: Monday, November 15th, 2021.(19:30)
 * Description:
 * Activities:
-    * Pablo Gamboa -
+    * Pablo Gamboa - Updates on the logbook.
-    * Jose Chi -
+    * Jose Chi and Abraham Cruz - Get a domain and a host for the web site.
-    * Diego Arreola -
+    * Diego Arreola - Elaboration of a tutorial that explains the users how to get the MAC address.
-    * Diego Alamilla -
+    * Diego Alamilla - Make updates on the project calendar.
-    * Abraham Cruz -